astrobiology-society-of-asia-pacific/astrobiology-society-of-asia-pacific.github.io/index.md

 Astrobiology Society of Asia-Pacific (ASAP) is formed to
 * promote astrobiology in the Asia-Pacific region
 * serve as a network to connect scientists in the Asia-Pacific region who are interested in astrobiology
-* facilate the organization of astrobiological science meeting in the Asia-Pacific region
+* facilitate the organization of astrobiological science meeting in the Asia-Pacific region

 # Events in the Asia-Pacific region
 * ASTROBIOLOGY AUSTRALASIA MEETING 2020, Sept 9-11, Tokyo, Japan.
 More info: https://www.aam2020.org.